BabylonJS/OldDocumentationSite/content/How_To/GUI/XmlLoader.md

 var advancedTexture = BABYLON.GUI.AdvancedDynamicTexture.CreateFullscreenUI("UI");
 var xmlLoader = new BABYLON.GUI.XmlLoader();
 ```
-You can then proceed to load a layout ysing the **loadLayout** method.
+You can then proceed to load a layout using the **loadLayout** method.

 ```javascript
 xmlLoader.loadLayout("layouts/testgui.xml", advancedTexture, null);
 ```
 This is what is needed to initialize and load a layout.
 There may be cases when you may need to load a layout without attaching it to the advancedTexture.
-In this case, it suffices to load the layout with the second paramenter null like the following.
+In this case, it suffices to set the second paramenter null like the following.

 ```javascript
 xmlLoader.loadLayout("layouts/testgui.xml", null, null);
 ```

-The third parameter in the loadLayout function, is a callback which is called once the layout has been parsed. in this moment it is possible to retrieve elements and add events to them.
-This would be an example of how it would be called.
+The third parameter in the loadLayout function, is a callback which is called once the layout has been parsed.
+Inside the callback, it is possible to retrieve elements and add events to them.
+This would be an example of how it would be used.

 ```javascript
 xmlLoader.loadLayout("layouts/testgui.xml", advancedTexture, function () {